How I Spent 48 Hours in Portland, Oregon

 Historic Sites Are a Must

 If you live in the Portland area and are a “cosmic tripster“, start your own passport documenting your McMenamin visits.
 Purchases accumulate towards gifts, free food, and grand prizes of hotel stays, concert tickets, or happy hour for a year.
 Yes, you read that right; happy hour for a year!
-The passport was $25 and available to those over 21 years of age.
+The passport costs $30 and available to those over 21 years of age.
 The McMenamin’s brothers own roughly 57 venues throughout Oregon, 44 within the Greater Portland/downtown areas and donate major amounts of money to fighting childhood cancer.

 A Cool Vinyl Shop and Trendy Lunch

 We ate brunch at EastBurn, a spectacular foodie spot serving brunch 7 days a week.
 EastBurn had really cool swinging wicker chairs in the window area, but since they were not conducive to a party of three, we sat in a booth.
 Our brunch choices from EastBurn’s impressive menu were Brisket Hash, Lobster & Crawfish Benedict, and the Über Sandwich.
 My Über Sandwich was a pork medallion topped with a potato pancake, caramelized onions, scallion sour cream, and bourbon apple chutney on a damned tasty bun.
-For $2.50 more, I upgraded the fries to “trinity” fries, russet and sweet potatoes topped with fried leeks and a roasted tomato aioli.
-My meal was phenomenal!
+For a small upcharge, I upgraded the fries to “trinity” fries, russet and sweet potatoes topped with fried leeks and a roasted tomato aioli.
+The entire meal was phenomenal!
 There were no complaints from Kim or Rick either.
 We topped off our meal with a brunch flight featuring a Bloody Mary, Greyhound, Mimosa, and Coffee Nudge.
 EastBurn is repeatedly featured on Portland’s top 10 happy hour lists.

-Great View of the Columbia River Gorge
+A Great View of the Columbia River Gorge

 (Due to rain and weather conditions, my pictures were less than desirable, hence the reason for none featured.)